 Program runs during the school year.
 Summer days and times are to be determined.
 Sign-ups are REQUIRED and taken WEEKLY BY EMAIL.

-For more information — or to sign up — email Janet King
+For more information — or to sign up — email Director of Volunteers Janet King

-The Youth Group is a team of well-trained high school students from Darien, Stamford and New Canaan who run the Person-to-Person Emergency Food Pantry, Clothing Center and Reception Area on Thursday evenings and Saturday mornings, except in August.
+The Youth Group is a team of well-trained tudents from area high schools who run the Darien Emergency Food Pantry, Clothing Center and Reception Area on Thursday evenings and Saturday mornings during the school year.

-For more information, email our Volunteer Director Janet King
+For more information, email Director of Volunteers Janet King

 OPUS is a positive force for change in the local community.
 OPUS is an organization of women committed to promoting volunteerism, developing the potential of women and improving the community.